FenyoLab/EC_codeximaging/docs/README_celesta.md

 ## CELESTA outputs

-Results will be saved to `results_dir/project_title/` as specified in the bash script you ran (any in the above section).
+Outputs will be saved to `results_dir/project_title/` as specified in the bash script you ran (any in the above section).

 1. `celesta_full_pipeline.sh` outputs:
     * CELESTA object without cell type assignments (RDS)